 - Do not boil the reconstituted solution.

-ORS is contraindicated in patients having the following conditions:
+Vitalyte ORS is contraindicated in patients having the following conditions:

 - Congestive heart failure, ischaemic cardiac disease, hypertension, oedematous sodium retaining conditions.

-- Liver cirrhosis, renal failure, nephritic syndrome
+- Liver cirrhosis, renal failure, nephrotic syndrome

 - Adrenocortical insufficiency

-- Hyperkalaemia, hypocalcaemia, hypophosphataemia, haemodilution
+- Hyperkalaemia, hypocalcemia, hypophosphatemia, haemodilution

 - Hyperosmolar states associated with oliguria or anuria